halkyonio/helm-charts/README.md

 > **Important**: Note that if you change the chart name to something different of `fruits-app`, for example, to `my-app`, you also need to update the environmental property accordingly, by setting `--set app.envs.DB_SERVICE_NAME=my-app-db`

-Finally, you can also disable the Service Binding discovery by using `--set app.service-binding.enabled=false`.
+Finally, you can also disable the Service Binding discovery by using `--set app.serviceBinding.enabled=false`.